Kegbot/kegbot-server/docs/source/kegboard-guide/serial-protocol.rst

 | 0xffffc103    |  -16.125 deg C  |
 +---------------+-----------------+

-In some cases, the kegboard will use the value of "-999.0" to indicate an invalid reading.
+In some cases, the Kegboard will use the value of "-999.0" to indicate an invalid reading.
 Clients should ignore any reading with this value.

 .. _message-types-section: